Contents

 oskar schindler's grave in jerusalem

-Oskar Schindler's Legacy
+Oskar Schindler's legacy

 Oskar Schindler, during World War II, has shown one of the greatest exponents of humanity ever in recorded history.
 He put himself in great personal danger to rescue and save over a thousand Jewish prisoners who were headed towards a certain and painful demise.
 He also incurred huge financial setbacks to provide basic amenities to the prisoners.
 His contribution can not be belittled or forgotten for centuries to come and his legacy will continue to live on as long as the bitter memories of the holocaust.